Kellenkjames/RB101/lesson_6/twenty-one-pseudocode.md

 * The `goal` of Twenty-One is to try to get as close to 21 as possible, without going over.
 If you go over 21, it's a "bust" and you lose.

-* `Setup`: the game consists of a "dealer" and a "player".
-Both participants are initially dealt 2 cards.
-The player can see their 2 cards, but can only see one of the dealer's cards.
+* `Setup`: the game consists of a "dealer" and a "player". `Both participants are initially dealt 2 cards.` The player can see their 2 cards, but can only see one of the dealer's cards.

 * `Card Values`: all of the card values are pretty straightforward, except for the ace.
 The numbers 2 through 10 are worth their face value.
-The jack, queen, and king are each worth 10, and the ace can be worth 1 or 11.
+The jack, queen, and king are each worth 10, and `the ace can be worth 1 or 11`.

+* An Ace will have a value of `11` **unless** that would give a player or the dealer a score in excess of `21`; in which case, it has a value of `1`.

 * The ace's value is determined *each time* a new card is drawn from the deck.
 For example, if the hand contains a 2, an ace, and a 5, then the total value of the hand is 18.
 In this case, the ace is worth 11 because the sum of the hand (2 + 11 + 5) doesn't exceed 21.

 * Now, say another card is drawn and it happens to be an ace.
 Your program will have to determine the value of both aces. `If the sum of the hand (2 + 11 + 5 + 11) exceeds 21 then one of the aces must be worth 1, resulting in the hand's total value being 19`.
 What happens if another card is drawn and it also happens to be an ace?
 It can get tricky if there are multiple aces in a hand, so your program must account for that.